wmayner/pyphi/docs/examples/2014paper.rst

              [ 0.,  1.]]]])

-Since the cause repertoire is over the purview :math:`B, C, D`, the first dimension (which corresponds to :math:`A`'s states) is a singleton.
+Since the cause repertoire is over the purview :math:`BCD`, the first dimension (which corresponds to :math:`A`'s states) is a singleton.
 We can squeeze out :math:`A`'s singleton dimension with

     >>> cr = cr.squeeze()

-and now we can see that the probability of :math:`B, C, D` having been all on is 1:
+and now we can see that the probability of :math:`B, C,` and :math:`D` having been all on is 1:

     >>> cr[(1, 1, 1)]
     1.0